mzq737/IoT-EE629/README.md

 # IoT-EE629
+### Report 1 2020/09/19
+Finished lab1 and learned some Git and Linux operation instructions.

 ### Report 2 2020/09/27
 1. Learing basic ideas about Flask----a light weight web application framework and how it differ from Django or other frames.
 All Flask templates or examples lookes neat and simple.